Freenitial/Path_Killer/README.md

 ```
 0 = Some processes have been found (if checkonly=1) or killed (if checkonly=0)
 1 = Not any process to kill was found
-2 = %folders% value is null (check if your args are correctly given, otherwise if default is correctly set)
+2 = %folders% value is null (check arguments synthax, otherwise if default is correctly set)
-3 = No valid filter created (check if your args are correctly given)
+3 = No valid filter created (check arguments synthax)
 4 = Failed to close some processes
 5 = Argument not recognized
 ```